Eliminate Indoor Hypothermia – Furnace Repair or Furnace Replace?

 This Old Furnace

-According to Energystar.gov1 , your older heating system may be less efficient and have an AFUE (Annual Fuel Utilization Efficiency) rating of 56%-70%.
-New energy-efficient furnaces are now required to have a minimum of 80% AFUE, meaning more energy is converted into usable heat – potentially saving you money on energy bills.
+According to Energystar.gov , your older heating system may be less efficient and have an AFUE (Annual Fuel Utilization Efficiency) rating of 56%-70%.
+New energy-efficient furnaces are now required to have a minimum of 80% AFUE, meaning more energy is converted into usable heat – potentially saving you money on energy bills.1

 As a furnace ages, it may likely need repairs or more than average maintenance service.
 The estimated cost to keep the furnace running, as provided by your local HVAC dealer, will give you more concrete reasons to replace or repair.
 However, age isn’t everything.